-What Are Laminate Kitchen Cabinets?
+What Are Thermofoil Kitchen Cabinets?

 For your kitchen cabinet box, particleboard or pressed wood is used to keep the cabinetry price low.
-Together, the laminate cabinet doors and inexpensive cabinet boxes can last as long as ten years, making it ideal for starter homes.
+Together, the thermofoil cabinet doors and inexpensive cabinet boxes can last as long as ten years, making it ideal for starter homes.